 The remaining ranking that was excluded from UR’s prideful celebration of PR rankings was being rated as the ninth worst campus for cross-racial and cross-class interaction.
-Out of curiosity, I looked up PR’s to see how this item was measured.
+Out of curiosity, I looked up PR’s methodology to see how this item was measured.
 Current students were asked to what extent they agreed or disagreed with the following statement: “Different types of students (black/white, rich/poor) interact frequently and easily.”

 I regularly teach a sociological research methods course, which extensively covers survey methodology.
 I would be remiss to not comment on the aforementioned measure.